How super is taxed

 Withdrawals tax

 Super withdrawals get divided into tax-free and taxable components.
 This depends on whether your contributions were made as after-tax or before-tax contributions.
+The tax that may apply depends on your age, your super balance and income.
+If you're age 60 or over, withdrawals and regular income streams are generally tax free.

 1